COVID-19 - Unemployment and Insurance

 COVID-19 continues to impact our citizens in new ways, and we are having to adapt to these changes quickly.
 With many South Carolinians losing their jobs due to this pandemic, another real concern is people losing their health insurance.
 Depending on each individual’s circumstances, there are a variety of options available to ensure you and your family have the health insurance coverage you need following a job loss:

-There are less comprehensive plans available as well (typically at a lower cost due to the lower benefit levels) in short-term medical products.
+There are fewer comprehensive plans available as well (typically at a lower cost due to the lower benefit levels) in short-term medical products.

 In general, the SCDOI recommends that any citizen in this situation reach out to their local, trusted health insurance agent or broker.
 If you don’t know one, get a referral from a friend or neighbor.
 A licensed agent can help you work through all of your options and help determine which option is best for your wallet, your health care needs, and your family.